The AI-Native Company Blueprint

 Folder owners enforce additional protection within repos.
 A PR modifying someone's personal folder requires that person's approval.
 A PR modifying the product code folder requires a designated product owner's approval.

 Repos can also define auto-merge categories for low-risk changes: formatting fixes, dependency bumps with passing tests, trivial doc typos.
-These are explicitly listed in the repo's merge policy file — nothing is auto-merged by default.
+These are explicitly listed in the repo's merge policy file — auto-merge is always an explicit opt-in.

 Human review is the bottleneck, by design.
-An agent outrunning human review is not efficient — it is unaccountable.
 A PR flood valve pauses agent-initiated cron jobs when the pending PR count exceeds a configurable threshold.
-The right investment is not in minimizing review but in making review faster and higher quality — better diffs, agent-assisted summaries, clearer PR descriptions.
+The right investment is in making review faster and higher quality — better diffs, agent-assisted summaries, clearer PR descriptions.

 The Big Red Button